 The success that Hales enjoyed from the moment he linked his fortunes to the horses of James White in the 1884/85 turf season has never been equalled in the annals of Australian racing history.
 When Williamson’s retainer expired on December 31st, 1883, Hales succeeded to the position, initially on a £400 p.a. retainer together with the usual commission for winning mounts.
 During the seven years that he was the first jockey to the White stable, he partnered the best horses in the land and so breathtaking was the journey, it seemed at moments as if he was riding on the wings of the wind.

 For the Master of Kirkham Stud, his major race wins are as follows: AJC Derby thrice, The Metropolitan once, the A.J.C.
 St Leger four times, Champagne Stakes four times, Tattersalls Cup once, A.J.C.
 Oaks four times, V.R.C.
 Oaks twice, V.R.C.
 Derby thrice, Newmarket Handicap once, Ascot Vale Stakes thrice, Australian Cup four times, V.R.C.
 St Leger six times, V.A.T.C.
 Great Foal Stakes twice, Caulfield Guineas thrice, Debutant Stakes twice, Champion Stakes thrice, and the Maribyrnong Plate once.
-It reads as a remarkable succession of victories, and in all, Hales was successful in 137 races from 302 rides for James White.
+It reads like a remarkable succession of victories, and in all, Hales was successful in 137 races from 302 rides for James White.
 He earned £75,944 for the owner who only ran his horses at important meetings.
 Hales often declared that any ordinary jockey could beat the best horse in the world over a half-mile, and he attributed his great success to one principle; he never bustled a horse unduly, allowing them to get balanced and into their rhythm before setting to work.

 Following his retirement from race riding, Hales decided to follow the same career as his father-in-law, buying a nice piece of land on the upper Murray and establishing the Haleswood Stud, which his brother Henry managed for him.
 But Hales’ stud venture was dogged with bad luck from the outset.
 After purchasing some well-bred mares, he managed to secure Lochiel for a stallion, but after his purchase, Hales was advised that the horse was suffering from an incurable disease.
 The great jockey decided to cut his losses and so disposed of Lochiel at W. C. Yuille’s Newmarket yards in August 1890 for almost £100 less than he paid for him and substituted the stallion Newmaster in his place.
 Newmaster was an absolute failure whereas Lochiel, who came into the hands of James Thompson, proved a wonderful progenitor.